zachriggle/pub-whiz/README.md

 Scraping Max's Taphouse and Cross-Referencing BeerAdvocate!

-I originally wanted to do all of this in a self-contained JS application, but it turns out that Google and Bing don't like you hammering on your servers, and Maxs.com has a restrictive `Access-Control-Allow-Origin` anyhow.
+I originally wanted to do all of this in a self-contained JS application, but it turns out that Google and Bing don't like you hammering on their servers, and Maxs.com has a restrictive `Access-Control-Allow-Origin` anyhow.
 Python seemed like the next best option.

 Usage
 ====